 The 2019 qualifying schedule can be found here.

-Founded in 1968, the IMG Junior World Championships attracts 1200 participants from 56 countries and 42 states.
+Founded in 1968, the IMG Junior World Championships attracts over 1,200 participants from almost 60 countries and over 40 States.
 Qualifying tournaments are held around the country.
 This is also known as the Junior World Golf Championship San Diego.

 The Optimist Junior Golf Program is an exciting and unique junior golf program for ages 10-18.
 It hosts one of the largest and well-renowned junior golf tournaments in the world.
 In order to play in the Championships, golfers must qualify.
 Qualifying tournaments are held all around the world and the USA.
 It also hosts a number of regional and national events that are well run and well attended with a high level of play.